VerseMetaVerse/AtonementTrilogy/README.md

 # Atonement - Part 1

 - "lost in time, never enough, try with everything you have"
+- "There is no before, just the beingness of living in the AFter"

 # Redemption - Part 2

 - "finding the North Star, navigating the possible"
+- "Redemption is almost an ilusion, a moving target between Atonement and the precursor to Ascension, and if you fail to seize Redemption from the Void, the Abyss abides"

 # Transcendence - Part 3

 - "the abyss is really gazing at you waiting for reality convergence"
+- "The problem with Transcendence is those you leave behind"

 # Description